Albert Wohlstetter: Early career

-During the Second World War, Wohlstetter worked on problems of war production.
-He was first hired by the Planning Committee of the War Production Board.
+During the Second World War, Wohlstetter worked on problems of war production for the Planning Committee of the War Production Board.
 It is unclear how he ended up there.
 In an interview, Wohlstetter says that while on the Carnegie associateship with NBER, Simon Kuznets was hired by Robert R. Nathan and it was Kuznets who hired Wohlstetter.
 Albert's brother Charles recounts that it was Arthur F. Burns who gave Albert the job.

 Later he worked at Atlas Aircraft Products Company.

 After the war, Wohlstetter worked briefly in business in New York.
 He moved back to Washington, D.C. to serve as the Director of Programs for the National Housing Agency (USHA) in 1946 and 1947, the only time in his career he was a federal employee.
 At the USHA Wohlstetter worked with Paul Weidlinger, an engineer who had worked during the war for an aircraft company owned by Albert's brother, Charles, designing modular buildings such as airplane hangars that could be assembled quickly.
 At the USHA Wohlstetter and Weidlinger worked on applying such principles to domestic residential buildings.

 During the 1937–1938 school year, Roberta had worked as a teaching assistant at the University of Southern California, during which time she became enamored with the California lifestyle.
 At her urging, and with his brother Charles helping to secure a job for Albert, the Wohlstetters moved to Santa Monica in 1947.
 Albert went to work for the General Panel Corporation to "tool up" their industrial plant.
 General Panel Corporation was a company founded by Walter Gropius and Konrad Wachsmann, two important figures in the Bauhaus movement.